Medieval India

-Medieval India refers to a long period of post-classical history of the Indian subcontinent between the "ancient period" and "modern period".
-It is usually regarded as running approximately from the breakup of the Gupta Empire in the 6th century CE to the start of the early modern period in 1526 with the start of the Mughal Empire, although some historians regard it as both starting and finishing later than these points.
+Medieval India was a long period of post-classical history in the Indian subcontinent between the ancient and modern periods.
+It is usually regarded as running approximately from the break-up of the Gupta Empire in the 6th century to the start of the early modern period in 1526 with the start of the Mughal Empire, although some historians regard it as both starting and finishing later than these points.
 The medieval period is itself subdivided into the early medieval and late medieval eras.